 On average gorilla tracking in these countries takes between 4-8 hours to end.
 The time spent during gorilla trekking in Uganda, Rwanda, and Congo majorly depends on a number of facts, and these include

-The location of the gorilla family: When you track a gorilla family which is known to habituate in areas nearer the park center, you are likely to spend less time out in the open wilderness tracking gorillas and when you track for a family that stays far away from the reverse is very true.
+The location of the gorilla family: When you track a gorilla family that is known to habituate in areas nearer the park center, you are likely to spend less time out in the open wilderness tracking gorillas and when you track a family that stays far away from the reverse is very true.

 Moods of the tracked gorilla family: When you track a gorilla family that has been agitated, your ranger guide might be forced to cut short your time with the gorillas because your safety is his primary concern because these gorillas are wild animals that have the ability to charge to anyone they think is posing a threat to their family.

 The onsite weather conditions: Weather conditions greatly influence the time duration spent while tracking gorillas.
 In case the heavens decide to open up and let it rain prior to or during your gorilla trekking experience.
 You are bound to spend more time in the wilderness because the trails become quite muddy.

-Your chances of seeing a gorilla family in Uganda Rwanda and Congo are high definitely over 95% because before you track a gorilla family, an advanced team of rangers is dispatched into the forest and track the current locations of the gorilla families and after establishing their location, the remaining guides at the park center are informed of this information and it acts as a rough guide to you as track these gorillas.
+Your chances of seeing a gorilla family in Uganda Rwanda and Congo are high definitely over 95% because before you track a gorilla family, an advanced team of rangers is dispatched into the forest and track the current locations of the gorilla families after establishing their location, the remaining guides at the park center are informed of this information and it acts as a rough guide to you as track these gorillas.

 Yes, you can because there are ways that have been devised to cater to anyone who doesn’t have a lot of energy levels or is physically handicapped but would wish to enjoy a gorilla safari experience.